Subtraction by Addition

 (You can check it works by adding the number and its complement,

-With a bit of experience the "what adds to 10" or "what adds to 9" becomes automatic, and you will be able to take the complement quite quickly.
+With a bit of experience the "what adds to 10" or "what adds to 9" becomes automatic, and taking the complement becomes quick and easy.

 Here is another example where we have to skip over some zeros: